-The collected dataset contains 164.352 instances belonging to the period from 1st January 1996 until 30th

-September 2014.
-Using the WEKA's explorer interface [4] [28] we are easily able to view histograms for each attribute in TABLE I and plot matrices of different attribute combinations.
-WEKA also displays basic statistics for each numeric attribute.
+The collected dataset contains 164.352 instances belonging to the period from 1^{st} January 1996 until 30^{th} September 2014.
+Using the Weka's explorer interface [5] [29] we are easily able to view histograms for each attribute in TABLE I and plot matrices of different attribute combinations.
+Weka also displays basic statistics for each numeric attribute.
 In the following, some histograms are reported in order to investigate data and variables.
-For example, Figure 2 reports the number of instances of Dewpoint variable in the dataset considered.
+For example, Figure 3 reports the number of instances of Dewpoint variable in the considered dataset.
 Dewpoint histogram presents a distribution similar to a Gaussian one.

-Figure 2.
+Figure 3.
 Histogram of instances by Dewpint attribute.

-In TABLE II some basic statistics are reported.
+In TABLE II some basic statistics of Dewpoint attribute are reported.

 TABLE II.
-STATISTICS OF DEWPOINT ATTRIBUTE
+STATISTICS OF DEWPOINT ATTRIBUTE Binnes of BENTOINT THINDETE